Overview of Relevant Statistical Standards

 3. Guidance Material

-This section examines each standard in turn, highlighting its relevance to ocean accounting and the specific methodological guidance it provides.
-For guidance on data quality considerations applicable across all ocean accounting work, see TG-0.7 Quality Assurance.
+This section examines each standard in turn, highlighting what it lets you measure and where you will apply it.
+For guidance on data quality considerations applicable across all ocean accounting work, see TG-0.7 Quality Assurance Principles.

 Figure 0.2.1: Statistical standards framework hierarchy[1]